Dixitha-1824/Sri-Dikshitha-tailoring-website/README.md

-# Sri Deekshitha Tailoring Website
+# Sri Dikshitha – Tailoring Management Web Application

 This is a full-stack tailoring shop website built using Node.js, Express, and MongoDB.